 The next one is Lower Hall.
 As the name suggests, it is on the ground floor.
 You can directly access this room from the Entrance Hall.

 Most importantly, it has many elegant pillars, yet there is a lot of space for gatherings.
-Lower Hall can accommodate 200–400 people at a time, which depends upon the type of occasion.
+Lower Hall can accommodate 200–400 people at a time, depending on the occasion.

 3.7 Syndicate Rooms

-Most importantly, they all have their own networked computer systems and telephone lines.
+Most importantly, they all have networked computer systems and telephone lines.
 So, these rooms are idle as meeting rooms and press conferences.

 4. Art Collection and Events